MaxwellJung/ecem202a/docs/index.md

 ### **4.2 Pixel Multiplication Attack Result**

 Alignment Matrix looks good as expected since there was no temporal manipulation.
-None of the edited pixels show up as black; this attack bypasses NCI watermarking.
+Reflectance Estimate fails to detect spatial manipulation because none of the edited pixels are shown in black.
+This attack bypasses watermarking.

 | ![38_edited_mult_align-mat.png](./assets/img/38_edited_mult_align-mat.png) |
 |:--:|